awneesh-git/google-image-downloader/README.md

 requests

-Ensure ChromeDriver path is set in your system or configured via System.setProperty.
+Ensure ChromeDriver and EdgeDriver path is set in your system or configured via System.setProperty.

 Create a downloads/ directory in your project root before running.